corvus-dotnet/Corvus.Pipelines/README.md

 > Notice that the `IValueProvider` interface requires the implementing type as its first parameter.
 This is common to all capabilities.

-Conventionally, we don't expose our primary constructor directly - we make it private, and expose a `For(...)` method that only includes publicly visible elements of the state.
+Conventionally, we don't expose our constructor directly - we make it private, and expose a `For(...)` method that only includes publicly visible elements of the state.
 You'll see why we do this later, but for now, let's make those changes.

 ```csharp
 public readonly struct StateWithValue<T> :